Arnold-Lab-UZH/Eosinophils_in_CRC/README.md

 # Eosinophils_in_late_stage_CRC
-#### This is a resource for the article: from the Arnold lab.
+#### This is a resource for our analysis of Eosinophils in late stage CRC from the Arnold lab.
 It includes all code used for the analysis of single cell RNA sequencing data.

-- Packages and functions for the scRNASeq analysis
+- Packages and functions
 - Data integration and annotation of cell populations
-- DEG, GSEA and SCENIC analysis
+- DEG, GSEA, SCENIC, CellPhoneDB, CytoSig analysis
-- Eosinophil species comparisons
+- Eosinophil comparisons by species

-- The publication can be accessed from here:
+#### The publication can be accessed from here:

-#### The scRNAseq datasets are available here: GEO link (fastqs) and zenodo link (processed R objects).
+#### The scRNAseq datasets are available here: GEO accession number: